krontech/pychronos/README.md

 Chronos Control Interface
 =========================
-The D-Bus API to the `cam-control` program is expressed as a set of parameters most of which can be queried via a `get` command, updated via a `set` command.
+The D-Bus API to the `cam_control` program is expressed as a set of parameters most of which can be queried via a `get` command, updated via a `set` command.
 Or, when updated internally by the camera, may emit a `notify` signal.
 For each parameter listed, the `G`, `S`, and `N` columns indicate which of these operations a parameter